priyadharshini-261103/Secure-data-hiding-in-images-using-steganography/README.md

-his project provides a web-based application for securely hiding secret messages in images using image steganography.
+This project provides a web-based application for securely hiding secret messages in images using image steganography.
 The application uses a password to encrypt and decrypt messages embedded in images.
 Users can upload images, encrypt them with a secret message, and download the encrypted images.
 They can also decrypt encrypted images by providing the correct password.

 Features
 Encrypt a message in an image: Users can upload an image and embed a secret message using a passcode for encryption.